cmeiklejohn/kubernetes-hello-world-example/AWS/Task.md

 # Deploy a container in AWS

-The goal of this task is to deploy a container in AWS.
+The goal of this task is to run a container in AWS.

+## Context

+You are the CEO of a startup and have been working on your application for the past 3 years.
+Your application will be bought by Google for $1M in the in 2 days.
+As part of the purchase, Google wants you to give a live demo of you application to its employees.
+You decide to create a Docker container with your application and deploy online for the demo.

 This directory contains:

-- `main.go` contains the HTTP server implementation.
-It responds to all HTTP requests with a  `Hello, world!` response.
+- `main.go` contains your application.
+It is an HTTP server that responds to all HTTP requests with a  `Hello, world!` response.
 - `Dockerfile` is used to build the Docker image for the application.
 This file will copy all contents of this directory in the image.

-- `credentials.txt` contains your AWS username and password.
+## Task

 The following instructions indicate the steps that need to be followed to complete the task:
 1. Build the image with Docker.